nighthawkcoders/kasmv2-frontend/_posts/2024-01-30-deployment_IPYNB_2_.md

     }
 }
 ```

+**A quick explanation:** this nginx block is the configuration that links nginx to your docker process using a reverse proxy to forward the configured domain to the configured port.
+For CORS Headers, there are two modes: simple requests and preflighted requests.
+Simple requests are requests that have no implications and are not dangerous for the user or for the server, or simple data.
+Preflighted requests handle more complex and sensitive data, where the browser first sends a request through the OPTIONS method, and then the server responds to determine if the request is safe to proceed.

+There are two directives to this example: server_name and proxy_pass.

+server_name basically links the domain name to nginx for the server configuration. proxy_pass will then forward the requests made to the server with the "tag" for the domain name to the proxy_pass, which is the address for the localhost backend server corresponding to the domain name with server_name.

+Take it as nginx forwarding the domain to the port, acting as an intermediary, or the middle man.

 Save changes by CTRL/CMD-X, y, ENTER

 Step 5: Activate configuration by linking the file to the active site directory.